anuj-seth/anuj-seth.github.io/_posts/2020-11-16-railways_data_model_part_2.md

 (26 rows)

 ```
-Adding trains to my journey requires more self-joins - one for each train change.
+Adding trains to the journey requires more self-joins - one for each train change.
 ```sql
 SELECT count(distinct train_4.destination_station_code)
 FROM trains train_1